tomazos/cpp-proposals/enumerator-traits-christian-edits.md

 Because implementations do not currently expose this basic semantic information about an _enumerator-list_ to library authors, implementing such facilities parameterized by the enumeration type is currently impossible.
 Current workarounds involve either:

 - Hand-maintaining and keeping synchronized secondary entities/lists for each _enum-specifier_.
-Prone to error and tedious.
+Prone to error.
 - Wrapping the _enum-specifier_, with macros and using obscene preprocessor tricks.
-This obfuscates the _enum-specifier_ to both programmers and programming tools, relies on non-standard preprocessor features and can complicate the build process.
+This obfuscates the enum specifier.
 - Implementing a "precompiler" tool such as Qt moc to scan the source for enum specifiers and then automatically-generate additional translation units.
-This is a huge amount of work to implement and maintain in synchronization with the compiler, is inefficient, as it requires parsing the source twice from a separate tool, and complicates the build process.
+This is a huge amount of work to implement, and is inefficient, as it requires parsing the source twice from a separate tool.

 These are all just workarounds to get at information that the compiler has readily available during translation, but does not expose.
-This proposal corrects that.
+This proposal corrects this.

-The intended user community of this proposal are infrastructure-providers and framework-authors, which will enable them to provide generic tools benefitting most enumeration users.
+The intended user community of this proposal are infrastructure-providers and framework-authors, which could provide tools benefitting most enumeration users.

 The use of the proposed feature is intended, as for existing Metaprogramming Property Queries, to support programmers that use metaprogramming and generic programming to form higher-level constructs at compile-time.

 We have a complete reference implementation of the proposed feature.
 It is extremely easy to implement, and for a basic implementation requires only implementing three compiler intrinsics that inspect the annotated AST of the _enumerator-list_.
 The interface is setup, as for existing meta property queries, so that these intrinsics only need to be callable at compile-time when the properties are instantiated - and so does not mandate any run-time code generation at all.
-The compile-time cost should be non-exisiting if the properties are never instantiated, and as it provides direct access the internal compiler data structure the cost when instantiated is minimized.
+The compile-time cost should be non-exisiting if the properties are never instantiated.

 ## Impact On the Standard